sclorg/mongodb-container/3.0-upg/root/usr/share/container-scripts/mongodb/README.md

-MongoDB 3.0-upg NoSQL Database Server Docker image
+MongoDB 3.0-upg NoSQL Database Server container image
 ====================

 This repository contains Dockerfiles for MongoDB images for general usage and OpenShift.